esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

   1. Based on the previous neural network, upgrade the code to a 3-layer neural network
   2. Implement the *softmax regression* on top of your 3-layer network
-  2. Use the provided code to perform classification on a pre-defined set of features
+  3. Use the provided code to perform classification on a pre-defined set of features
-  3. As previously, change the set of features to assess their different accuracies
+  4. As previously, change the set of features to assess their different accuracies
-  4. Evaluate the neural network accuracy for all features combinations
+  5. Evaluate the neural network accuracy for all features combinations
+  6. What happens if the learning rate is too large ?
+What is this phenomenon ?
-  5. (Optional) Perform a visualization of the learning process.
+  7. (Optional) Perform a more advanced visualization of the learning process.

 </div>{: .notice--info}